juvalen/mb-checker/README.md

  - workers reach URLs and store result
  - workers write results to file

-A second script takes that file output plus a list of return codes to discard, and composes a new bookmarks new file, excluding those entries returning those codes.
+A second script reads that file output plus a list of return codes to discard, and composes a new bookmarks new file, excluding those entries returning those codes.

 ## Requirements